Powering millions of websites and blogs around the world makes WordPress a natural target for malicious attempts by hackers.

-A complete WordPress site maintenance routine looks like this …
+A proper WP site maintenance routine looks like this …

-(Maintaining your WordPress website or blog frequently backed up and up-to-date is vitally important for WordPress security.
-Image: WPTrainMe.com)
+(Maintaining your WordPress website frequently backed up and up-to-date is vitally important for WordPress security.
+Screenshot image: WPTrainMe.com)

-Again, we cannot stress enough how important maintaining your WordPress website or blog fully backed up and up-to-date is.
-WordPress maintenance is not hard to do or time-consuming, but it must be done to ensure the security of your website.
-If you don’t want to learn how to do WP maintenance yourself, get someone else to do it but make sure it gets done.
-Backing up your site is the next most important thing you should do after making sure that your heart is still beating!
+Again, we cannot stress enough how important maintaining your WP web site completely backed up and updated is.
+WordPress maintenance is not hard or time-consuming, but it must be done to ensure the security of your website or blog.
+If you do not want to learn how to do WordPress maintenance yourself, get someone else to do it but make sure this gets done.
+Backing up your site is the next most important thing you should do after making sure that you still have a pulse!

-If you don’t want to perform manual backups, there are many plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your backup process here: Back Up, Clone And Protect Your WordPress Websites And Blogs With Backup Creator WP Plugin
+If you don’t want to back up your data manually, there are many free and paid WordPress plugins you can use.
+You can read about a WordPress backup plugin that can fully automate your site backups here: Back Up, Clone & Protect Your WordPress Sites With Backup Creator WordPress Plugin

-Security Measure #3 – Do Not Use “Admin” As The Admin Username
+Security Measure #3 – Do Not Use “Admin” As Your Username

-the worldwide brute force attack on WordPress is mostly an attempt to compromise website admin panels by exploiting sites that used “admin” as the username.
+The mass brute force botnet attack on WordPress is mostly an attempt to compromise site admin panels by exploiting installations that used “admin” as their username.

-For security purposes, avoid setting up sites with the username admin.
-This is the first thing hackers will test.
-If your blog’s username is “admin”, then make sure you change it immediately.
+For website security reasons, never install WordPress sites with the username “admin”.
+This is the first area of potential vulnerability hackers will test.
+If your site’s username is admin, then change this immediately.

-A “brute force” attack occurs when malicious software continually hits a login or password field with different character strings in an attempt to guess the right combination that will give them entry to your site.
+A “brute force” attack occurs when a malicious script persistently hits a login or password field with different strings of characters in an attempt to guess the right login combination that will give the hacker access to your site.

-Unless some measure is put into place to block the brute-force attack from happening (see further below for a couple of simple and effective suggestions for doing this), the “bot” will just keep attacking your site until it eventually “cracks” the code.
+Unless some measure is put into place to block the brute force attack from happening (see further below for a couple of simple and effective suggestions for doing this), the “bot” will just continue attacking your site until it eventually works out the combination.

 Passwords that are easy to guess, therefore, make very easy targets for hacking attacks.
-Make sure that you change your password combination to a string containing at least 8 characters long, and that includes upper and lowercase letters, combined with a few “special” characters (^%$#&@*).
+Make sure that you change your password to a string that contains at least 8 or 9 characters long, with upper and lowercase letters, and “special” characters (e.g. %, #, &, etc).

-(You can use a password program like Roboform to help you generate very secure passwords)
+(You can use a password management tool like Roboform to help you generate strong passwords)

-Security Measure #5 – Prevent Access To Your wp-config.php File
+Security Measure #5 – Prevent Your wp-config.php File From Being Easily Found